zakirullin/cognitive-load/README.md

 **Do you feel it?
 The above statement is difficult to understand.
 We have just created an unnecessary cognitive load in your head.
 Do not do this to your colleagues.**

 We have enough intrinsic cognitive load in the work that we do already, why add more on top of that?
-We should be doing everything we can to reduce any cognitive load above and beyond what is intrinsic to the work we do.
+We should reduce any cognitive load beyond what is intrinsic to the work we do.

 **Do not make the lives of future developers harder.**